The production of gold leaf – the gold beater and his craft

-The cutter uses eboy pliers to place a wafer-thin gold leaf from the gold beater’s mould onto a cutting cushion.
-These cushions are made especially for the cutters and are similar to the gilding cushions.
-The gold leaf is then cut into a square shape using a double-edged knife, the so-called ‘cutting trolley’.
+The cutter uses ebony pliers to place a wafer-thin gold leaf from the gold beater’s mould onto a cutting cushion.
+These cushions are made especially for the cutters and are similar to gilding cushions.
+The gold leaf is then cut into a square shape using a special double-edged knife.
 Now, using the pliers again, the cut gold leaf is placed into a booklet made of silk paper.

 Tanning – the secret lies in the brew

-After cutting, the empty gold beater’s mould is taken to the tanning studio for “cleaning”.
+After cutting, the emptied mould is taken to the tanning studio for “cleaning”.
 In this department each leaf is carefully cleaned of gold residues and dusted with a fine powder, the gold beater’s brew.
 This brew is food safe and serves as a separating agent between the gold leaf and the foil.
 Thanks to this powder, the gold can easily expand on the foil.